KJ-GM/theme-csx/README.md

 - **Notice**: To make the system preference work, make sure `"userInterfaceStyle": "automatic"` is added to app.json

-## Contributing

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

 ## License

 Apache-2.0 License